 Once the reviewer has received authorisation from the Capital Gains Technical Group the claimant should be informed in writing of the decision.
 As the claim relates to the application of an extra statutory concession the claimant has no right of appeal against the reviewer’s decision.
 This does not affect the claimant’s right to complain to HMRC if they are unhappy with how they have been treated in relation to their claim.
-The reviewer needs to make the claimant aware of their rights and should include the complaints factsheet C/FS with the decision letter.
+The reviewer needs to make the claimant aware of their rights and should directed to complain about hmrc within the decision letter.

 If the claimant has already submitted a return this may need to be amended.
 If this is the case the reviewer should inform the claimant of the need to amend their return either within 90 days of the date the claim was rejected or the statutory time limit for making an amendment (whichever is the shortest period).
 The claimant’s record should then be noted to ensure that the expected amendment is received.
 If the amendment to the return is not received, normal follow up action to pursue the amendment should be taken.